 However, while immersed in the noble quest to rescue our neighbors, we have sometimes neglected each other.
 This endeavor constitutes our attempt to invite our brothers and sisters to consider their own emotional, physical and spiritual well-being, and resolve to fortify it, because even courageous law enforcement professionals require rejuvenation.
 We invite you to join us in our mission to support, educate, and ultimately heal the brave men, women and families of our law enforcement community.

 Founder & CEO

 Joshua Browne is the founder of Heal the Badge Consulting.
-His professional experience includes nineteen years of police service, both with the San Diego Police Department and West Valley City Police Department (Salt Lake County, Utah).
-During his police career, he has functioned as a patrol officer, field training officer, detective and a sergeant.
+His professional experience includes twenty years of police service, both with the San Diego Police Department and West Valley City Police Department (Salt Lake County, Utah).
+During his police career, he has functioned as a patrol officer, field training officer, detective, patrol sergeant and detective sergeant.
 His educational experience includes a Bachelor of Science from Excelsior College, as well as a Master of Professional Studies in Security and Safety Leadership from The George Washington University.
 While leading Heal the Badge Consulting and in conjunction with the continuation of his law enforcement career, he currently functions as an adjunct professor within the Master of Homeland Security Program at The George Washington University, as well as a visiting professor within DeVry University’s Justice Administration Program.